MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 **Test Steps**
 >1.
 Discover if gamertags are displayed within the title.
 >2.
-Check to see how the user’s gamertag is displayed in all areas where the gamertag is used.
+Check to see how the user's gamertag is displayed in all areas where the gamertag is used.
 >3.
-If the title displays users’ pictures, verify that the correct Microsoft account picture or gamerpic appears for each account.
+If the title displays users' pictures, verify that the correct Microsoft account picture or gamerpic appears for each account.

 **Expected Result**
->The user’s gamertag must be displayed correctly.
+>The user's gamertag must be displayed correctly.

 **Pass Examples**
 >1.
 If used, the gamertag is displayed correctly.